Options Trading 101

 What Are Options?

 An option is a financial contract that gives you the right, but not the obligation, to buy or sell an underlying asset at a specific price (the strike price) before a certain date (the expiration date).
+If you are new to the markets, start with our trading basics guide first.

 Options are powerful because they allow you to: